 You can search their massive library of open datasets, grab sample code, ask their burgeoning community questions, take part in a data competition, and learn as you go.

 They have over 95,000 datasets you browse and download on just about any topic you can conjure.
 You may have to sift through data with varying levels of quality, but more than likely, you'll find a gem.

-My only suggestion is to be aware of the original source of the data you plan on downloading, its collection date, and overall fidelity before using it in your project.
+My only suggestion is to be aware of the original sources of data you plan on downloading, its collection date, and overall fidelity before using it in your project.

-9. Safegraph Open Census Data & Neighborhood Demographics
+9. Safegraph Open Census Data & Neighborhood Demographic

 About: Safegraph has made an impressive name for itself in the data space these past few years.
 And while the majority of their data comes at a price, they do offer a spread of open census data and neighborhood demographics.

 The datasets they offer for free have a clean schema, are joined with Census Block Group geometries, and include 7500+ demographic attributes (income, age, education, etc.).